1 DEFINITIONS AND INTERPRETATION

 2.3 If the Company fails to enforce, or delays in enforcing, its rights or remedies under the Contract, such failure or delay shall not operate as a waiver of that right or remedy and shall not prevent the Company from exercising that right or remedy in the future.

 2.4 The Contract is not intended to be for the benefit of any third party and shall not confer any rights on any other person under the Contracts (Rights of Third Parties) Act 1999 or otherwise.

 3.1 Registration Process For Customers Without an Account

 A Customer without an Account must pay the Course Fee in full at Registration.
-The Course Fee may be paid by major credit and debit card, cash, bank transfer or cheque made payable to Petrofac Facilities Management Limited.
+The Course Fee may be paid by major credit and debit card or bank transfer made payable to Petrofac Facilities Management Limited.
 Joining Instructions will be issued once the Course Fee has been received in full by the Company.
 If a receipted invoice is required, the Customer should request this at Registration.
 The Company reserves the right to refuse attendance at a Training Session and/or withhold the issue of a Certificate if payment is not made in full in accordance with this Clause 3.1.

 3.2 Registration Process for Customers with an Account

 3.2.1 Customers with an Account must pay the Course Fee in full within thirty (30) days of the date of the Company’s invoice.
 Joining Instructions will only be sent once the Company receives written confirmation from the Customer that includes an order or reference number enabling the Company to invoice the Customer for the Training Session.